 - Average time taken: 4 hours

 It takes approximately 1.5 hours to cover the 3 km distance to reach Suraithota.
-About 1 km in the trek, you will come across the sight of the flowing Dhauliganga river.
+About 1 km into the trek, you will come across the sight of the flowing Dhauliganga river.
 From here, the trail descents to Suraithota.
 The trek ends at Suraithota.
 Take a shared jeep to Joshimath.
-The fare per person is be Rs.
-135 and Rs.1400 for a car booking.
+The fare per person is Rs 135 and Rs 1400 for a car booking.

-You can begin by jogging everyday.
-From Day 1 to Day 5, you will be gaining and losing an altitude of about 7000 feet covering a trekking distance of 30 kms.
+You can begin by jogging every day.
+From Day 1 to Day 5, you will be gaining and losing an altitude of about 7000 feet covering a trekking distance of 30 km.
 This requires decent levels of fitness to walk these long distances comfortably, especially since you’ll be trekking at an altitude of over 13,000 feet.
-It’s recommended that you take frequent breaks while ascending steep slopes.
+It's recommended that you take frequent breaks while ascending steep slopes.

 Working out indoors